mckamey/cssuseragent/README.markdown

 	   safari: "534.10"
 	};

-Testing for old Internet Explorer has never been easier than
+Testing for older Internet Explorer has never been easier than

-	if (cssua.ua.ie < 7) { /* a whole bunch of extra code here */ }
+	if (cssua.ua.ie < 8) { /* proof of Pareto principle here */ }

 ## No Browser Hacks...